 Then she is given her mother's journal from when she lived in Italy.
 Suddenly Lina’s uncovering a magical world of secret romances, art, and hidden bakeries.

-All of this forces her into dealing with her anxieties and fears.
+Like in Jumping From High Places, all of this forces her into dealing with her anxieties and fears.
 But at least she can do that under Italy's famous sunshine, in a fairy tale landscape with plenty of gelato to get her through the tough times.

 With her best friend Addie (Anjelika Washington) beside her, and her godmother happy to break her out of her shell, Lina follows in her mother’s footsteps and unearths a secret that has been kept for far too long.